Skip to content ↓

 Students study the AQA Science syllabus.
 The course builds on the concepts introduced during Key Stage 3, developing and inspiring future scientists whilst providing a good scientific grounding for future study.

-Students will either take ’Combined Science: Trilogy’ which is two science GCSEs that are an average of exam scores in Biology, Chemistry and Physics, or three separate science GCSEs if they are in the top set.
+In Years 10 and 11, students will either take ’Combined Science: Trilogy’ which is two science GCSEs that are an average of exam scores in Biology, Chemistry and Physics, or three separate science GCSEs if they are in the top set.
 Setting will be finalised using the end of year 9 science assessment.
 All students will be taught by three teachers specialising in Biology, Chemistry and Physics.

 Every student will take six exams in Year 11, two for each science, and students are required to complete a series of practical tasks through the teaching course.
 15% of the marks asked in the exam papers will draw upon and analyse the learning experiences of these practical tasks.
 This is to ensure that all of the students have benefited from the learning opportunities of a number of core practical activities and is a requirement of the new specification.